Riel Nason

-She lives in Quispamsis, New Brunswick.
-Nason is also a textile artist (quilter) and has had several exhibits of her original work as well as writing two books on the topic.
+Riel Nason is a Canadian novelist.
+Riel Nason lives in Quispamsis, New Brunswick.
+Nason is also a textile artist (quilter) and has had several exhibits of her original work as well as writing two books on the topic, Modern Selvage Quilting and Sew a Modern Halloween.
+Her books Disaster at the Highland Games and Catastrophe at the Christmas Celidh draw on her experiences as a Highland Dance teacher.